apache/jackrabbit-filevault/vault-doc/src/site/markdown/vaultfs.md

 4. if aggregator allows child nodes descend into the excluded nodes

 ### Aggregates
-an aggregate is a tree of repository items that belong together and are mapped to (a set of) artifacts. the artifacts represent filesystem resources. the aggregate type is defined by the aggregator type and not primarily by the content. i.e. the selected aggregator must return stable coverage information which is not dependent of the actual content.
+An aggregate is a tree of repository items that belong together and are mapped to (a set of) artifacts.
+The artifacts represent filesystem resources.
+The aggregate type is defined by the aggregator type and not primarily by the content, i.e. the selected aggregator must return stable coverage information which is not dependent of the actual content.

-there can be identified 4 types of aggregates.
+There are mainly 4 types of aggregates:

 #### Full coverage aggregates
 they aggregate an entire subtree. for example the complete serialization of a `nt:nodeType` node or a _dialog definition_. they are very simple to deal with, since the root node of the aggregate is usually serialized into 1 filesystem file.